 Investopedia defines risk tolerance as the degree of variability in investment returns and your ability to tolerate those variances.

 For example, a person with high-risk tolerance isn’t as phased by large swings in investments.
 Conversely, a person with low-risk tolerance doesn’t handle large fluctuations in investments as well.

 Depending on your age, you’ll likely want your investment portfolio to include a variety of low-risk and high-risk investments.

 Knowing your risk tolerance level can help you choose the types of investments that are best for you in a smarter manner.
-This risk tolerance quiz can help you more accurately determine your risk tolerance level.
+This risk tolerance quiz from the University of Missouri can help you more accurately determine your risk tolerance level.

 Know Your Timeline

 The third thing you need to know before investing in any investment is your timeline.
 Do you have a timeframe for when you might need the money you’re about to invest?